Rep. Alexandria Ocasio-Cortez Releases Green New Deal Outline

 That said, it's easy to see how a Green New Deal litmus test could backfire on that front, endangering some Democrats — particularly in swing districts.

-But, it's not just about national politics.
+But it's not just about national politics.
 The national-level energy for a Green New Deal could boost efforts in cities and states.
 New York Gov. Andrew Cuomo, for example, has been pushing a Green New Deal in his state.

-Aside from the politics, of course, there's the fact that climate change remains an impending threat — one for which the world has yet to come up with a fix.
+Aside from the politics, there's the fact that climate change remains an impending threat — one for which the world has yet to come up with a fix.

 "It's a big legislation because it's a huge [expletive] problem!
 We're all going to die," said McElwee.
-"Every week it seems like the the risks of climate change become more real, and the amount of devastation it is going to wreak upon humanity becomes larger, and that means we have to do bigger things."
+"Every week it seems like the risks of climate change become more real, and the amount of devastation it is going to wreak upon humanity becomes larger, and that means we have to do bigger things."